The Ugliest Type of Discrimination

 Religion is a sensitive topic and people are too sensitive not to think about it.
-We only think, but we do no speak about it.
+We only think, but we do not speak about it.
 We refuse to speak about religious beliefs because we are not comfortable sharing our religion among people with different religious influence.
 And so, I want to acknowledge the character of Khan in the movie My Name is Khan, a man with strong Muslim faith who made the world realize that terrorism isn’t always defined by religion.
 Terrorists are not Christians.
 Terrorists are not Buddhists.
 Terrorists are not Muslims.
 Terrorists are human beings.
 Human beings have the ability to choose and understand the consequences of our actions.
 Before we were introduced to religion we were introduced to choices and consequences.
-Crusades and wars in the past were influenced by the thought of achieving power, money and resources.
-And it’s just so sick to realize that religions are being considered by some as the reason of all the negativity in the world such as racism, hatred and wars.
-What we fail to realize is that religion is man made, only guided by the power of the divine.
+Crusades and wars in the past were influenced by the thought of achieving power, money, and resources.
+And it’s just so sick to realize that religions are being considered by some as the reason for all the negativity in the world such as racism, hatred, and wars.
+What we fail to realize is that religion is man-made, only guided by the power of the divine.
 And we go back to the original sinners, the gods living here in the city of man- humans.

 Religious discrimination is ugly.
 Forget that love of freedom to hate and discriminate.
 Let’s go grab some yogurt and change the world.

 I'm a wannabe blogger who loves John Rambo, Dr. Martens and everything 90s, an annoying mother and a jealous fan of A.M.
 Homes.